Moving Services to Argentina from US - Best Relocation Services to Argentina - Earthrelo

 Before You Move

-• Apply for the appropriate visa (work, retirement, or family).
+• Apply for the appropriate visa based on your relocation purpose, such as work, retirement, family reunification, or study.

-• Confirm housing arrangements in Argentina before shipping your belongings.
+• Secure housing or temporary accommodation in Argentina before your shipment arrives.

-• Collect important records such as birth certificates, marriage licenses, and school transcripts.
+• Gather important personal records, including passports, birth certificates, marriage licenses, medical records, and school transcripts.

-• Book a trusted international moving company like Earthrelo to handle shipping and customs.
+• Book a trusted international moving company like Earthrelo to coordinate shipping, customs clearance, and delivery.

 Preparing Your Shipment

-• Declutter and decide what to bring, sell, or donate.
+• Declutter your belongings and decide what to bring, sell, donate, or store before moving.

-• Use sturdy, moisture-resistant packing materials for Argentina’s varied climate.
+• Use durable, moisture-resistant packing materials suitable for Argentina’s varied climate conditions.

-• Consider insurance coverage for valuable or fragile items.
+• Consider shipment protection or insurance coverage for valuable, fragile, or high-priority items.

-• Register your residence with local authorities if required by your visa.
+• Register your residence with local authorities if required under your visa or residency status.

-• Set up local banking and mobile services.
+• Set up local banking services, internet access, and mobile phone plans.

-• Enroll children in local or international schools.
+• Enroll children in local or international schools if relocating with family.

-• Learn basic Spanish phrases to ease your day-to-day interactions.
+• Learn basic Spanish phrases to make daily communication and integration easier.

 • What documents do I need for moving to Argentina?